 Should we take a favela tour in Rio?
-We’ve seen a great deal of poverty before, we don’t want to walk around gawping at people and shoving a camera in their face.
+Is it ethical?
+We don’t want to walk around gawping at people and shoving a camera in their face.
 Is it safe to go into a favela, even with a guide?
 We had lots of questions before deciding to take a tour of the Rocinha favela in Rio.

 In our extensive online research, many companies seemed to offer tours to different favelas, day trips with guides that had never lived there and the reviews were mixed, but a name that kept popping up was Zezinho who runs Favela Adventures.
 The company employs only local guides that are residents of Rocinha and the profits go towards funding community projects such as the Spin Rocinha DJ school.
 We were intrigued and booked up for our last day.
 Unsure of what lay ahead, went to meet our guide at a hotel in Ipanema.